mothur/mothur.github.io/_wiki/chimera.bellerophon.md

 ### increment

-The increment parameter determines how far the 2 windows \"slide\" each iteration.
+The increment parameter determines how far the 2 windows "slide" each iteration.
 By default the increment parameter is 25, but if you may set it up to sequence length minus twice the window.